Restaurants

 64 Degrees, 53 Meeting House Lane, Brighton, BN1 (01273 770115)

 Not a vegan restaurant, but we cannot sing the praises of this delightful restaurant enough.
 Chef Michael Bremner prides himself on creating made-to-order vegan dishes.
 We have been twice, and had the most wonderful vegan food.
 Ambience is perfect, with a relaxed modern feel and a rich, welcoming colour scheme.
-The restaurant is small and reservation is a must (which gives you the chance to remind them that you'll be expecting some mouth-watering vegan treats)
+The restaurant is small and reservation is a must (which gives you the chance to remind them that you'll be expecting some mouth-watering vegan treats).
+But you have to check in advance if you have specific dietary requirements.

 www.64degrees.co.uk (for sample menu, opening times and online reservation)

 Not a vegan restaurant, but we cannot sing the praises of this delightful restaurant enough.
 Chef Michael Bremner prides himself on creating made-to-order vegan dishes.
 We have been twice, and had the most wonderful vegan food.
 Ambience is perfect, with a relaxed modern feel and a rich, welcoming colour scheme.
-The restaurant is small and reservation is a must (which gives you the chance to remind them that you'll be expecting some mouth-watering vegan treats)
+The restaurant is small and reservation is a must (which gives you the chance to remind them that you'll be expecting some mouth-watering vegan treats).
+But you have to check in advance if you have specific dietary requirements.

 www.64degrees.co.uk (for sample menu, opening times and online reservation)